APPLICATIONS FOR FALL 2017 ADMISSIONS ARE CLOSED.

 Partial Fellowships, of no more than 50% of program fees, are currently available to Domestic students only, with demonstrated need.
 Please fill out a FAFSA form online to view eligibility.

-Is SHIP (student health insurance plan) and ARC (Anteater recreation center) included in my fees?
+Is SHIP (student health insurance plan) included in my fees?

-SHIP (Student health insurance program) and the ARC are not included, but can be purchased for an additional fee.
-SHIP can be purchased for $3,921/year.
-Please view: http://www.shs.uci.edu/health_insurance_privacy/insurance.aspx.
-The ARC is $90/quarter.
+SHIP (Student health insurance program) is not included, but can be purchased for an additional fee.
+Please contact Student Health Services for fee information.
+Please view: http://www.shs.uci.edu/health_insurance_privacy/insurance.aspx

 Is health insurance required?